 16. Charles Schwab

 Text-only logos have become very popular in the last few years.
-Charles Schwab has typically used a text-only logo before they became widely popular.
-In this context, they come off both serious and lighthearted.
+Charles Schwab has typically used a text-only logo before it became widely popular.
+In this context, they come off as both serious and lighthearted.
 The font isn’t overwhelming, and the bright blue is a friendly color.

 17. The Bank of New York Mellon

-The Bank of New York Mellon shortens their name in their logo.
+The Bank of New York Mellon shortens its name in its logo.
 It’s a great way to showcase your name in a way consumers will remember.
 They use an arrow, going well with their core values.
 By splitting the arrow and color-coding it, it comes off more as both a representation of their values and professionalism.
 The colors are neutral and sophisticated as well.

 18. Wells Fargo

-Logos often use the lion imagery to signify strength, courage, and force.
-ING projects their image through their logo with a lion icon to show that they are built on solid ground.
+Logos often use lion imagery to signify strength, courage, and force.
+ING projects its image through its logo with a lion icon to show that they are built on solid ground.
 The company hails from the Netherlands and the lion is the country’s national symbol.